To be a Divine Will Missionary of Mercy Street Walker is to strive to do the following each day (as much as the duties of State in Life permit):

 - This approach is also more inviting for veneration of the Divine Mercy Image you are wearing; oncoming pedestrians are much more likely to gaze upon it if doing so is less awkward; as it is when they do not have to wonder if you are watching them looking at your button

 - Women who feel called to be Divine Will Missionaries of Mercy must be particularly prudent.
-While going out in twos is always a great idea, it is utterly necessary for women.
-If a woman wants to go out by herself any particular day on her missionary walk, then she should restrict it to only very busy streets during the most safe hours of the day.
+While going out in twos is always a great idea, it is especially important for women.
+If a woman wants to go out by herself any particular day on her missionary walk, then she should restrict it to only busy streets during the most safe hours of the day.